 Credit assignment LOT Summer School

 The deadline for submitting a paper is set at 4 weeks after the end of the LOT school.
-Papers must be sent directly to the supervising lecturer.
-The lecturer then has 2 weeks to assess the work, and informs the LOT office of the outcome (pass/fail).
+Papers must be sent directly to the marking teacher.
+The teacher then has 2 weeks to assess the work, and informs the LOT office of the outcome (pass/fail).
 If the paper fails, there is no possibility for the student to revise and resubmit.
-If the paper passes, the LOT office sends a certificate for 2 EC to the student for writing the paper.
-It is the student’s responsibility to have the credits signed off by their home university.
+If the paper passes, the LOT office sends a certificate for 2 EC to the student's RM-coordinator.